PaoloCanofari/Seeweb-IoT-Demo-project/AstarteIoTForDummies.md

 # An easy guide to use Astarte with an example of IoT project

-This guide aims to explain how to implement Astarte platform in your IoT projects.
+This guide aims to explain how to implement Seeweb Astarte solution in your IoT projects.
 An Air quality monitoring example project made with Arduino and Raspberry PI will be used to make the concept clearer.

+###### NOTICE
+Realm URL, tokens and dashboard credentials are provided by Seeweb when IoT service will be activated.
+Grafana server will be already installed on your Host.

 ## Hardware used in this guide